AhmedMahmoud98/search-engine-ui/readme.txt

 - Open Eclipse IDE
 - Click file -> Import
 - Choose Maven -> Existing Maven Project
-- Choose The Project Folder "Search-Engine-API"
+- Choose The Project Folder "Search-Engine-API" (Eclipse will Download some dependencies at first)

 3) Run The project from Class "SearchEngineApiApplication"